 About the Art:

-I sign my name with the red chops.
-The top chop is my name in Chinese.
-The bottom chop says I draw birds and animals.
-If you look closely you can see a bird character.
+I sign my woodcuts with chops I had made in China.
+The top chop is my name (Neely) in Chinese and the bottom chop says I draw birds and animals.

 For purchase inquiries, call or send an email.